openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 ### Things

 Four different Vehicle Types are provided.
 They differ in the supported Channel Groups & Channels.
-While Conventional Fuel Vehicles have no "Charging Profile" Electric Vehicles don't provide a _fuel range_.
+Conventional Fuel Vehicles have no _Charging Profile_, Electric Vehicles don't provide a _Fuel Range_.
-For Hybrid Vehicles _fuel range_ and _electric range_ is provided and in addition a _combined range_
+For Hybrid Vehicles in addition to _Fuel and Electric Range_ the _Hybrid Range_ is shown.

 | Name                                | Thing Type ID | Supported Channel Groups                                   |
 |-------------------------------------|---------------|------------------------------------------------------------|